jerryzhong08/react-mui-datagrid-test/README.md

     avatar1: SampleAvatar1,
   };
 ```
-Then assign the variable such as 'avatar1' to corresponding field in the row:
+Then assign the variable such as 'avatar1' to corresponding field in the row.
+If such variable does not match any preloaded images, the Datagrid shows "image missing" in the cell.
+If no variable is assigned to the field, the Datagrid shows empty cell.
 ```jsx
 const rowData = [
   { id: "1153", firstName: "Shea", birthDate: "1981-06-07", email: "sborrel48@ameblo.jp", avatar: "avatar1", roles: ["Supplier", "Consumer", "Broker", ],  currency: "JPY", netAsset: 280742.82, investments: "(Pie chart: data missing)", mutable: false, },